jxnblk/blog/src/posts/css-in-js-is-the-new-sass.md

 ---
-title: CSS in JS
+title: CSS-in-JS is the New Sass
-date: 2019-07-22
+date: 2019-07-29
-draft: true
 ---

-I love CSS.
-I love JavaScript.
+I *love* CSS.
+I *love* JavaScript.
 CSS-in-JS is like a match made in heaven.

-While others have [enumerated][threepointone] some of the overall reasons people have adopted CSS-in-JS libraries, I wanted to share some of my personal experiences in using some of these tools over the past few years.
+While others have [enumerated][threepointone] some of the overall reasons people have adopted CSS-in-JS libraries, I wanted to take a step back and think about why we even have CSS-in-JS in the first place.
+And, as horrifying as it might sound,
+CSS-in-JS ain't that much different from Sass.

 [threepointone]: https://gist.github.com/threepointone/731b0c47e78d8350ae4e105c1a83867d

-## It's a lot like Sass

-As horrifying as it might sound, I like to compare CSS-in-JS to Sass.
+## Syntactically...
+Okay

 When *Syntactically Awesome StyleSheet*s first hit the scene, it put many people off.
 The whitespace sensitive syntax was very different from standard CSS, which ultimately made the closer-to-but-not-standard *Sassy CSS* flavor the more popular choice.